 - Sclerotherapy: This is a minimally-invasive, in-office, and outpatient procedure for spider veins.
 Your vein doctor in LI will inject a special sclerosant medication into the spider veins to seal their walls and make them fade away.

 - Radiofrequency Ablation: This procedure addresses the underlying chronic venous insufficiency responsible for spider veins.
-During an in-office and outpatient procedure, your LI vein doctor channels thermal energy via a catheter to close the diseased vein, restoring effective blood circulation to the heart.
-Radiofrequency ablation doesn’t cause any pain, discomfort, or unnecessary bruising.
+During an in-office and outpatient procedure, your LI vein doctor channels thermal energy via a catheter to close the diseased vein, restoring effective blood circulation to your heart.
+We believe radiofrequency ablation doesn’t cause any pain, discomfort, or unnecessary bruising.

 - Endovenous Laser Ablation: This procedure also treats underlying venous insufficiency using a method similar to radiofrequency ablation.
-The vein doctor in Long Island uses laser energy to close the diseased vein and restore effective blood circulation to the heart.
-However, endovenous laser ablation involves more post-procedural discomfort and bruising.
+Your vein doctor in Long Island uses laser energy to close the diseased vein and restore effective blood circulation to your heart.
+However, we believe endovenous laser ablation involves more post-procedural discomfort and bruising.

 - Laser Therapy: Laser therapy is a cosmetic treatment that diminishes the visibility of the smallest spider veins.
-It can be performed with or instead of sclerotherapy, but it has several limitations.
+We may perform this treatment with or instead of sclerotherapy, but it has several limitations.
 Skin laser therapy is only suitable for the smallest spider veins, it works only on some skin types, and it can’t treat the symptoms of vein disease.
 As such, our vein doctors only recommend laser therapy in rare cases when sclerotherapy is deemed unsuitable.